saim-ofc/saim-ofc/README.md

 ## About Me

 I'm a **full-stack software engineer** with a passion for building high-performance, user-centric web platforms.
-From **authentication systems with Keycloak** to **scalable cloud-native apps using Next.js, AWS, and PostgreSQL**, I focus on real-world problem solving and clean architecture.
+From **SaaS Platforms** to **scalable cloud-native apps using Next.js, AWS, and PostgreSQL**, I focus on real-world problem solving and clean architecture.

 I'm currently engineering at **QuivLabs**, shipping production-grade features in a modern stack including **Next.js 15, TypeScript, Prisma ORM, and TailwindCSS**.